genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 This control uses Infinium I chemistry technology.
 If the bisulphite conversion went well, the adenin base is added, generating signal in the red channel.
-If there is some unconverted DNA, the guanin base is incorporated, resulting to signal in the green channel.
+If there is some unconverted DNA, the guanine base is incorporated, resulting to signal in the green channel.

 .. image:: images/bis-conversion-II.png

-(From `Infnium® HD Assay Methylation Protocol Guide`_ by Illumina)
+Adapted from `Infnium® HD Assay Methylation Protocol Guide`_ by Illumina.

 .. _Infnium® HD Assay Methylation Protocol Guide: https://support.illumina.com/downloads/infinium_hd_methylation_assay_protocol_guide_(15019519_b).html